 2,658 Team Building Illustrations & Clip Art - iStock

-We are fortunate at Eastington Primary School to have such committed governors with a wide range of skills and experiences that support the school’s development.
+We are fortunate at Eastington Primary School to have a committed Governor Board with a wide range of skills and experiences that support the school’s development.

 The three main roles of Governors are: